HugoPrinsloo/iOS-Playground/iOS/Do, Try, Catch, and Throws in Swift.md

-# Do, Try, Catch, and Throws in Swift
+# Using Do, Try, Catch, and Throws in Swift
-> Perform asynchronous and parallel operations.

 ### Inside a data manager